ian-whitestone/ian-whitestone.github.io/_posts/2020-09-29-single-node-dask-cluster-on-gcp.md

 1. Spin up the Compute Engine instance using the CLI.
 This takes ~15 seconds, then you'll need to wait another minute or so for the docker container & dask processes to get kicked off.
 2. I connect the cluster to the [dask jupyter lab extension](https://github.com/dask/dask-labextension) so I can view my cluster diagnostics without opening a separate window/tab (literally works like magic ✨).
 3. I connect my Python session to the cluster with `Client('tcp://<machines_external_ip_address>:8786)`.
-4. I send some work to the cluster and get the results back.
+4. I send some work to the cluster, it automatically distributes it among the workers (processes in this single node cluster), then sends back the results.
+5. Profit

 Pretty simple & works like a charm.
 You can later tear down the instance easily with: